Authentication and authorization in a Microbus application comprises of several elements.

 )

-The authorization middleware looks for a JWT in the Authorization: Bearer header or in a cookie named Authorization.
-It contacts the token issuer microservice named in the iss claim to validate the token and obtain the claims associated with it.
-The claims are then propagated downstream to the target microservice and the rest of the call stack thereafter.
+The authorization middleware of the HTTP ingress proxy looks for a bearer token JWT in the Authorization: Bearer header or in a cookie named Authorization.
+It verifies the token’s signature against the issuer’s JWKS endpoint and exchanges it for a short-lived access token via the access token service.
+The access token’s claims are then propagated downstream as the actor of the request throughout the call stack.

-- signature: SalesReport(from time.Time, to time.Time) (sales SalesData)
+SalesReport(from time.Time, to time.Time) (sales SalesData)requiring claimsgroup.sales && (roles.director || roles.manager).

 func (svc *Service) SalesReport(ctx context.Context, from time.Time, to time.Time) (sales *SalesData, err error) {

-actor := act.Of(ctx)
+actor, err := act.Of(ctx)

 if actor.IsDirector() {